gfxfundamentals/webgl2-fundamentals/docs.md

-WebGLFundamentals API Docs
+webgl2fundamentals API Docs
 ==========================

-These docs are an attempt to help explain some of the helper function used in the articles on [webglfundamentals.org](http://webglfundamentals.org).
+These docs are an attempt to help explain some of the helper function used in the articles on [webgl2fundamentals.org](http://webgl2fundamentals.org).

 WebGL is a very low-level API and so using it is very verbose.
 To draw a simple lighted cube can easily require 50-100 WebGL calls.
 Calls to create buffers